EHB-MCT/portfolio-starter-DiepvensBent/README.md

   - `itemName` (string): Updated name of the item.
 - **Responses:**
   - 200 OK: Successful update of the item.
+  - 400 Bad Request: Invalid ID or item name not formatted correctly.
   - 404 Not Found: Item not found.
-  - 400 Bad Request: Invalid ID or item name not formatted correctly.
+  - 500 Internal Server Error: Error updating item.

 ### DELETE /deleteItem/:id
 - This route deletes an item from the database by its ID.